Waste Management (WM)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
 Luckily, Waste Management’s sales grew at an impressive 10.6% compounded annual growth rate over the last five years.
-Its growth beat the average industrials company and shows its offerings resonate with customers.
+Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Waste Management Quarterly Revenue

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Waste Management’s annualized revenue growth of 10.9% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Waste Management’s annualized revenue growth of 11.1% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
 Waste Management Year-On-Year Revenue Growth

-This quarter, Waste Management’s revenue grew by 14.9% year on year to $6.44 billion but fell short of Wall Street’s estimates.
+This quarter, Waste Management’s revenue grew by 7.1% year on year to $6.31 billion, missing Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 6.8% over the next 12 months, a deceleration versus the last two years.
+Looking ahead, sell-side analysts expect revenue to grow 5.5% over the next 12 months, a deceleration versus the last two years.
 This projection is underwhelming and indicates its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

 Waste Management’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 38.7% gross margin over the last five years.
-Said differently, roughly $38.67 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+As you can see below, it averaged an excellent 38.8% gross margin over the last five years.
+That means Waste Management only paid its suppliers $61.15 for every $100 in revenue.
 Waste Management Trailing 12-Month Gross Margin

 7. Operating Margin

-Waste Management’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 17.2% over the last five years.
+Waste Management’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 17.4% over the last five years.
 This profitability was elite for an industrials business thanks to its efficient cost structure and economies of scale.
 This is seen in its fast historical revenue growth and healthy gross margin, which is why we look at all three data points together.

 Waste Management Trailing 12-Month Operating Margin (GAAP)